Emergency planning/management officer

 Career prospects

-Although you'll generally develop your career in either emergency planning and management or business continuity management, there is scope to move into another area after gaining experience.
+Although you'll generally develop your career in either emergency planning and management or business continuity management, there is scope to move into other areas after gaining experience.

 With a relevant qualification, it's possible to move into:

-One of the more established career pathways exists within local authorities across the country, where you may progress from an assistant emergency planning officer to emergency planning officer, and then into a senior management role.
-In these roles, you may specialise in a specific area, such as human or animal health and severe weather planning.
+More established career pathways tend to exist within local authorities, where you may progress from a trainee/assistant emergency planning officer to emergency planning officer, and then into a senior management role.
+In these roles, you may specialise in a specific area, such as human or animal health or severe weather planning.

 Senior officers in local authorities tend to take on more staff management and development responsibilities, moving away from the direct planning and response aspects of the job.